 A utilization review plan.

-A skilled nursing facility is not except by incident, a rest home, a home for care of the aged, or engaged in the care and treatment of mental health or substance abuse.
+A skilled nursing facility is not except by incident, a rest home, a home for care of the aged, or engaged in the care and treatment of mental health or chemical dependency.

 OUTPATIENT AND AMBULATORY SURGICAL CENTER